rfc-st/humble/docs/index.md

 # humble.py
-Welcome to **humble.py** documentation!
+Welcome to **humble.py** documentation!.

 ## What is *humble.py*?

-It is a humble, and **fast**, security-oriented HTTP headers analyzer.
+It is a humble, and **fast**, security-oriented HTTP response headers analyzer.

-It is the result of many weekends over the years, filled with excitement: programming, studying, reviewing, and reading standards, regulations, exploits, bypasses, articles, and blogs on related HTTP response headers and their security.
+It is the result of many weekends spent coding, studying, and researching standards, regulations, exploits, bypasses, and countless articles about HTTP response header security.

 It started as a small personal project, with no intention of becoming important.
-Over time, it was accepted into [Kali Linux](https://pkg.kali.org/pkg/humble), has been referenced in blogs and social media, and has been used as a basis and reference for final degree projects.
+Over time, it was accepted into [Kali Linux](https://pkg.kali.org/pkg/humble), has been referenced in blogs and social media and has been used as a basis and reference for final degree projects.

 Requires Python [3.11](https://www.python.org/downloads/release/python-3110/) or higher along with a few [dependencies](https://github.com/rfc-st/humble/blob/master/requirements.txt).

 ## What does it offer?

-I sincerely believe that HTTP response headers are often overlooked in security audits: after several years working in cybersecurity I believe that proper header configuration can prevent serious vulnerabilities and save headaches in the long run.
+In my experience, HTTP response headers are consistently overlooked in security audits.
+Yet after several years in cybersecurity, I've seen firsthand how proper header configuration can prevent serious vulnerabilities and avoid problems before they escalate.

-*humble* provides a quick, direct, and honest way to identify deficiencies in your security header configuration and hundreds of technical references and best practices.
+humble.py delivers quick, honest security analysis of HTTP response headers, identifying configuration deficiencies while providing actionable technical references and best practices.

 You have nothing to lose by trying it; are you up for it? :).

+And, if I may, a word of advice: use the information provided by this tool wisely.
+I believe there is *far* more merit in helping others, learning and teaching than in attacking, harming or taking advantage.
+Please, do not just be a [Script kiddie](https://en.wikipedia.org/wiki/Script_kiddie): if this really interests you learn, research and become a Security Analyst!.

 ## Who Made It?